-More seriously, I noticed that every time I changed team, which only happened twice until now, I had to wage the same battles to push some ideas around good software development practices.
+Anyone who’s ever worked with me would tell you I’m a fairly opinionated guy, though this tendency has tended to lessen over the years.
+I noticed that every time I changed team, I had to wage the same battles to push some ideas around good software development practices.
 An effective way for these practices to stick around is to convince a few individuals in the team, who will in turn help enforcing guidelines in code reviews, until the majority of the team naturally writes code that closely conforms to the shared understanding of what good code is.
 Another important aspect is documentation.
 In the initial phase of evangelizing certain good practices, you can end up repeating the same things on dozens of code reviews until it pays off.
 That takes a lot of time, unless there are some handy resources to share, in which case it’s just a link to paste.

 PS: why dicee.github.io?
 Github Pages requires the URL to match the Github username, which happens to be the alias I’ve used for years on online games, forums (or to be fancy, fora) etc. It’s pronounced D-C, and these are simply my initials.